LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-This is it the file - Below I describe how I addressed each rubric point and where in my code each point is handled.
+You are reading it - This is the file - Below I describe how I addressed each rubric point and where in my code each point is handled.

 ### Explain the Starter Code